MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

 > [!NOTE]
 > The offline ISO upgrade method is not available when using Windows Admin Center.
 For these steps, see [Upgrade the operating system on Azure Local via PowerShell](./upgrade-22h2-to-23h2-powershell.md)

-## Step 1: Connect to Azure Local instance via Windows Admin Center
+## Step 1: Connect to Azure Local via Windows Admin Center

 Follow these steps to add and connect to an Azure Local machine via Windows Admin Center.